Belief overview

 Neutral

-What it is: This belief affirms that Scripture is read within the life of the Church, in continuity with liturgical, patristic, canonical, and spiritual tradition.
+What it is: The belief affirms that Scripture is read within the life of the Church, in continuity with liturgical, patristic, canonical, and spiritual tradition.

-How the tradition understands it: Tradition is not merely a collection of customs, but the living transmission of the apostolic faith.
-Fathers such as Athanasius, Cyril of Alexandria, Severus of Antioch, and many others hold an important place.
+How the tradition understands it: Tradition is not only a collection of customs, but a living transmission of the apostolic faith.
+Fathers such as Athanasius, Cyril of Alexandria, Severus of Antioch, and many others occupy an important place.

-Textual or traditional basis: 2 Thessalonians 2:15, patristic reception, and ancient liturgical practice are often invoked.
+Textual basis or tradition: 2 Thessalonians 2:15, patristic reception, and ancient liturgical practice are frequently mobilized.

 Historical context: The defense of tradition helped these churches preserve identity in contexts of political and cultural marginalization.

-Common objections: Critics fear that tradition can obscure Scripture; the internal response insists on their organic inseparability.
+Common objections: Critics fear that tradition obscures Scripture; the internal response insists on their organic inseparability.

-Internal variations: The preferred patristic and liturgical sources vary according to each church and ecclesial language.
+Internal variations: The patristic and liturgical sources favored vary according to each church and ecclesiastical language.

 Supportive